James Bottomley (diplomat): Biography

 He was born in London, the son of Sir William Cecil Bottomley, one time Senior Crown Agent, and Alice Bottomley, one time lecturer at the London School of Economics, daughter of Sir Richard Robinson.

-Jim Bottomley was educated at King's College School and Trinity College, Cambridge; he was Chairman of debates of the Cambridge Union Society in 1940, closing the debates to prevent proctoral censorship.
-In World War II he served in the Inns of Court Regiment, RAC, 1940–46 and was seriously wounded at Pont de Vère near Flers in Normandy in August 1944, requiring two years of surgery to repair his jaw.
+Jim Bottomley was a scholar at King's College School and Trinity College, Cambridge; he was Chairman of debates of the Cambridge Union Society in 1940, suspending debates to prevent proctoral censorship.
+In World War II with a first class degree in classics he served in the Inns of Court Regiment, RAC, 1940–46 and was seriously wounded in chest and face at Pont de Vère near Flers in Normandy in August 1944, requiring two years of surgery to repair his jaw.

-He joined the Dominions Office in 1946, which became the Commonwealth Relations Office, and then the Foreign and Commonwealth Office, serving in London, Pretoria (1948–50), Karachi (1953–55), Washington DC for three years before the UN in New York(1955–59) and Kuala Lumpur (1963–67).
+He joined the Dominions Office in 1946, which became the Commonwealth Relations Office, and then the Foreign and Commonwealth Office, serving in London, Pretoria (1948–50), as a steward outside Westminster Abbey at the 1953 Coronation before Karachi (1953–55), Washington DC for three years before the UN in New York(1955–59) and Kuala Lumpur (1963–67).
 In 1968 he undertook a supposedly secret mission to Salisbury, Rhodesia to restart talks with Ian Smith on Rhodesia's unilateral declaration of independence.
 Member, British Overseas Trade Board, 1972.
 He was British Ambassador to South Africa 1973–1976, and Permanent UK Representative to the UN and other international Organisations at Geneva 1976–78, at which point he retired from diplomatic service.
 He was a director of Johnson Matthey plc from 1979–85.

 He was appointed Companion of the Order of St Michael and St George (CMG) in the 1965 Birthday Honours, and promoted to Knight Commander of the Order of St Michael and St George (KCMG) in the 1973 New Year Honours.

 He married on 23 August 1941, at Cheswardine, Shropshire, Barbara Vardon; they had two daughters and three sons, one of whom died young.
 The survivors became involved in computing, politics, teaching and statistics.
-The former Conservative MP Sir Peter Bottomley is his son; the economist and former Labour MP and Treasury Minister Kitty Ussher is his granddaughter.
+The former Conservative MP Sir Peter Bottomley is his son; the economist and former Labour MP and Treasury Minister Baroness Kitty Ussher is his granddaughter.

-Barbara predeceased Jim in 1994.
+Barbara predeceased Jim in 1994 after over 50 years of marriage like some of his ancestors and children.
 Bottomley survived her until his death, aged 93, in June 2013.
 After cremation at Cambridge (where the couple moved after his retirement), his ashes were buried in Cheswardine churchyard along with those of his wife and their predeceased son.